 This particular road, which crosses through the territory of thousands of animals, was constructed in the 1960s long before environmental impact was even considered during such an undertaking.
 Local authorities didn't address the issue until activists decided to sue them over it, and hopefully they will remedy the problem soon.

-What other animal misconceptions have you read about?
-Share them in the chat!
+What other cases of humans saving animals have you read this week?
+Share them in the chat.